 • Downloads (aria2 and curl for command-line; jDownloader in graphical mode when needed)

-Everything ran fast, reliably, and — most importantly — stable around the clock.
-Power consumption was noticeably lower too: no more spinning up an old Core 2 Duo just to listen to music.
-An hour of that machine probably equalled a full day of Banana Pi.
+Everything ran fast, reliably, and stable around the clock.
+The real benefit was power consumption: the Banana Pi draws around 4–8 W under typical load.
+Spinning up an old Core 2 Duo desktop (65 W TDP, plus the rest of the system) just to listen to music made no sense.
+An hour on the old machine equalled a full day on the Banana Pi.

 Banana Pi — finished setup Banana Pi in its case with a SATA drive and an old 4 GB USB stick for backups.